jet/dotnet-templates/propulsion-projector/README.md

 This project was generated using:

-    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store dotnet new proProjector -k # -k => include Kafka projection logic
+    dotnet new install Equinox.Templates # just once, to install/update in the local templates store dotnet new proProjector -k # -k => include Kafka projection logic
 //#else // cosmos && !kafka
 # Propulsion CosmosDB Projector (without Kafka emission)

 This project was generated using:

-    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store
+    dotnet new install Equinox.Templates # just once, to install/update in the local templates store
     # add -k to add Kafka Projection logic
     dotnet new proProjector # use --help to see options
 //#endif // cosmos && !kafka